Overview

 The 30-day timeframe to measure readmission is what is most commonly used to report hospital readmissions.
 However, recent research (Graham et al, 2018) suggests that earlier readmissions (e.g., within 7 days) are more likely to be preventable and amenable to hospital-based interventions, while later readmissions (e.g., within 30 days) are more likely to be preventable and improved upon by home and community-based interventions.

-Readmission indicators exclude episodes of care with at least one record for mental health as the most responsible discharge diagnoses, and do not consider readmissions for mental health as readmissions.
+Readmission indicators exclude episodes of care with at least 1 record for mental health as the most responsible discharge diagnoses, and do not consider readmissions for mental health as readmissions.
 This is to align with CIHI’s reporting, and because we do not comprehensively capture all mental health hospitalizations.
 Mental health hospitalizations may go to non-medical services, and if included, may bias the reported data.

 There are several reasons why data may not be shown in the report, including the absence of data, identified data quality issues, or the suppression of data.
 Data on fewer than 6 admissions are suppressed to reduce the privacy risk that could lead to re-identification of individuals and residual disclosure of information.

 For each hospitalization, the most responsible inpatient discharge diagnosis is coded using ICD-10 codes in hospital administrative data.
 We use the Clinical Classifications Software Refined (CCSR) to group ICD-10 codes into clinically meaningful diagnosis groups.
-This approach allows us to aggregate >70,000 unique ICD-10 diagnosis codes into 540 mutually exclusive categories across 22 body systems.
+This approach allows us to aggregate >70,000 unique ICD-10 diagnosis codes into ~540 mutually exclusive categories across 22 body systems.
 When a proxy most responsible discharge diagnosis is present, that code is used in place of the most responsible discharge diagnosis.

-These data are intended to be used to help front-line healthcare providers understand the quality of general medicine care and inform quality improvement efforts.
+These data are intended to be used to help front-line health care providers understand the quality of general medicine care and inform quality improvement efforts.
 There are sometimes large differences in practice and outcomes between physicians within a hospital.
 In general, these differences are not explained by differences in case-mix or patient characteristics between physicians, because general medicine physicians take care of whichever patients are admitted when they are on service, resulting in a “quasi-randomization” of patients.
 However, there may be subtle differences in practice patterns, which require knowledge of local context to interpret (e.g., some physicians work for 4-week blocks and others work for 2-week blocks; or some physicians attend more on hospitalist vs. clinical teaching unit teams).
 Thus, we encourage these data to be interpreted by physicians and care teams with local context in mind.

-The summary statistics in this report are based on multiple years.
+Some summary statistics in this report are based on multiple years.
 There have been changes to clinical practice patterns over time (for example, use of routine bloodwork has generally reduced in more recent years).
 Clinicians who only practiced in more recent time periods may appear different from their colleagues.
 Please consider this when interpreting your own data.

 Your 7-day and 30-day readmission rates in last year’s report may be slightly different than the My Previous Report values on the Overview page.
 This is because we have updated our definition of readmission to further align with CIHI’s definition.
 These updates are as follows: